Besheib/Besheib.github.io/README.md

 Name: Briawna Sheib
 Email: besheib@my.waketech.edu
 Description: School Account Use
-Purpose: I will use this repository to create projects and share them for class discussion.
+Purpose: I will use this repository to create projects and share them for class discussions.